brihernandez/SimpleWings/README.md

 The flat plate wing is what it sounds like and is a good approximation for control surfaces or things that aren't necessarily lift producing wings like the fins on a missile.
 They produce lift, but that's only because they have an angle of attack and the wind beneath it is pushing it upwards.
 These don't really stall, but they don't really produce much lift unless they're deflecting pretty hard.

+## Control Surface

+To actually fly the plane, you'll need to deflect your wings.
+The ControlSurface class is included as a simple example, but really shouldn't be taken as gospel.
+It's a bit hacky.

+It's very simple to operate.
+All you need to do is set a normalized deflection (-1 to 1) through script using the Deflection property.
+From there, the control surface will move to the specified deflection at their given speed.
+Control surfaces only deflect in the "pitch" axis, so make sure you orient these as needed.

+For certain control surfaces you can put the wings on the same game object, but often times you want the axis of rotation to be different from where the wing is physically located.
+In those cases, the wing is best on a child game object.
+See the Airplane prefab for examples on how to set these up with wings.